-3.02 Conference Tournaments
+2.12 Conference Tournaments

-A conference tournament must be completed no later than the Sunday prior to the state tournament.
+A conference tournament must be completed no later than two Sundays before Thanksgiving.
+Separate conference tournaments shall be held for varsity and junior varsity teams.
 A conference tournament shall only be held in a bowling center that is a member in good standing with the Bowling Proprietors Association of Minnesota (BPAM).
 Results from a conference tournament that take place in a bowling center that is not a member in good standing with the BPAM will not be considered official and the winner of that event will not earn a direct entry to the state tournament (unless the conference tournament is made up at a legal location).

-All teams participating in a conference tournament will bowl an 8-game qualifier - switching lanes after each game.
+All teams participating in a conference tournament will bowl an 8-game qualifier, switching lanes after each game.
 All teams will draw for their starting lane assignment or a conference can vote to let the conference coordinator determine lane assignments.
 The four teams with the highest pinfall after the 8-game qualifier will move onto a 4-team single elimination bracket tournament.
 All other teams will be eliminated.
 The remaining four teams will be seeded 1 - 4 in a bracket according to their 8-game total pinfall.
-In the case of a tie after the 8-game qualifier, the team had the highest 8th game score will get the better seed.
-If both teams had the same 8th game score then the teams' 7th game scores will used to determine the higher seed, and so on.
-A team shall not begin the bracket tournament on the same lane as they bowled the 8th game of the 8-game qualifier on.
+In the case of a tie after the 8-game qualifier, the team had the highest 8^{th} game score will get the better seed.
+If both teams had the same 8^{th} game score then the teams' 7^{th} game scores will used to determine the higher seed, and so on.
+A team shall not begin the bracket tournament on the same lane as they bowled the 8^{th} game of the 8-game qualifier on.
 All matches in bracket play will be two games in length.

 All matches in bracket play will be two games in length.
 Both games in a match will be bowled on the same pair of lanes.
+Each team will have turn bowl a game on each lane withing a pair.
 The team with highest pinfall after the two games will win the match.
 If there is a tie in two-game total pinfall, a 9th and 10th frame roll-off will be held (and repeated if necessary until a winner is determined).
 The winners of matches 1 and 2 shall bowl for the conference tournament championship using the same two-game total pinfall format.